Director Qualifications

 The Nominating and Corporate Governance Committee shall recommend individuals for membership on the Company’s Board of Directors.
 In making its recommendations, the Nominating and Corporate Governance Committee shall:

-• review candidates’ qualifications for membership on the Board (including making a specific recommendation as to the independence of the candidate) based on the criteria approved by the Board (and taking into account any independence, financial literacy and financial expertise standards that may be required under applicable law, rules or regulations, of the NYSE and U.S. Securities and Exchange Commission (the “SEC”) promulgated from time to time);
+- review candidates’ qualifications for membership on the Board (including making a specific recommendation as to the independence of the candidate) based on the criteria approved by the Board (and taking into account any independence, financial literacy and financial expertise standards that may be required under applicable law, rules or regulations, of the NYSE and U.S. Securities and Exchange Commission (the “SEC”) promulgated from time to time);

-• determine the eligibility of candidates nominated by stockholders as permitted by the Company By-Laws; provided that the Nominating and Corporate Governance Committee’s determination that the procedural requirements set forth in the By-Laws have been met shall not be considered a recommendation of such candidate by the Nominating and Corporate Governance Committee, and shall only signify that the Nominating and Corporate Governance Committee is not aware of any information that would disqualify the candidate from serving on the Board; and
+- determine the eligibility of candidates nominated by stockholders as permitted by the Company By-Laws; provided that the Nominating and Corporate Governance Committee’s determination that the procedural requirements set forth in the By-Laws have been met shall not be considered a recommendation of such candidate by the Nominating and Corporate Governance Committee, and shall only signify that the Nominating and Corporate Governance Committee is not aware of any information that would disqualify the candidate from serving on the Board; and

-• periodically review the composition of the Board and its committees, including the chairs of each committee, in light of all of the factors the Nominating and Corporate Governance Committee deems relevant.
+- periodically review the composition of the Board and its committees, including the chairs of each committee, in light of all of the factors the Nominating and Corporate Governance Committee deems relevant.

 The Board proposes a slate of nominees for consideration each year.
 Between annual meetings, the Board may select one or more directors to serve until the next annual meeting.
 The Nominating and Corporate Governance Committee identifies, investigates and recommends prospective directors to the Board.
 Stockholders may recommend a nominee by writing to the Corporate Secretary in accordance with the Company’s By-Laws, including the time frames set forth in the By-laws, which generally provide for nominations between 120 and 90 days prior to an annual meeting.
 All stockholder recommendations are brought to the attention of the Nominating and Corporate Governance Committee.
 The Company will follow the procedural and informational requirements for director candidates as set forth in these Corporate Governance Guidelines and the By-laws of the Company.
 The Board and the Nominating and Corporate Governance Committee believe that all candidates for the Board should be treated equitably with respect to administrative and evidentiary requirements.
-Therefore, all nominees, whether proposed by the Board or recommended by stockholders, shall be subject to the same informational requirements, which may include, among other requirements, the completion of the Company’s standard Directors and Officers Questionnaire and any biographical affidavit required by the National Association of Insurance Commissioners.
+Therefore, all nominees, whether proposed by the Board or recommended by stockholders, shall be subject to the same standards and informational requirements, which may include, among other requirements, the completion of the Company’s standard Directors and Officers Questionnaire and any biographical affidavit required by the National Association of Insurance Commissioners.

 Board Size